Ethkoh/Notes/datacamp_python.md

 PCA aligns principal components with the axes

 principal components: pca.components_
-Each row defines displacement from mean principal components are the directions along which the the data varies.
+- Each row defines displacement from mean principal
+- components are the directions along which the the data varies.

 PCA features are in decreasing order of variance Assumes the low variance features are "noise" and high variance features are informative.
 PCA discards low variance PCA features

+PCA can dont need specify number of components but NMF (another technique) needs.
 ```
 from sklearn.decomposition import PCA
 model = PCA()